- As low as $113/Night

 - Approximately 721 square feet

 Feel the natural beauty and Southern appeal of Charleston from the comfort of Overlook Point.
-Just mins. from the heart of the peninsula, you’ll savor painless access to Charleston’s vibrant markets, exceptional dining, and a variety of entertainment options.
+Just mins. from the heart of the peninsula, you’ll savor simple access to Charleston’s vibrant markets, exceptional dining, and a variety of entertainment options.
 Embrace the best of waterfront living and discover your ideal home in Charleston, SC.
 Contact us today to arrange a tour and find your new residence.

 We are excited to welcome you to Landing!